-Note: More than one dominant actor in the country means that there were more actors with the same amount of codes
+Note: More than one dominant actor in the country means that there were more

 In Table 19 we can see the actors that dominated in the analysed countries.
 In the case of CCTV cameras, journalists dominate.
 They were the most important actor in seven countries.
 In Italy, politicians' statements prevail, which is typical for all of the 3 analyzed topics in Italy.
 Stuxned, on the other hand, is framed mainly by "experts," which we can see in the dominance of this actor in four countries.
 In the debate about 3D body scanners, many different actors were involved and dominance is not so clear.